groonga/groonga/doc/source/reference/indexing.rst

 .. {"content":"I'm sleepy...
 Have a nice day...
 Good night..."}
 .. ]

-We search without index.
-We get no result:
+We can search with sequential search when we don't have index:

 .. groonga-command
 .. include:: ../example/reference/indexing-search-without-index.log